SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/01-Error-Boundaries.md

 We create our `ErrorBoundary` component by declaring our constructor first.

-Then, inside the constructor, we create a state object with the boolean `hasError`, initialised to `false`.
+Then, inside the constructor, we create a state object with the boolean `hasError`, initialized to `false`.

 For a class component to become an error boundary it **must** define **at least one** of the following methods: